 A small tank, V 502, recovers and accumulates the oily water, which is let to decant before the recovery of the separated oily fraction into drums.

-The off gases from E 504 are measured with FQI 3001 and returned to the B.L.
+The off gases from E 504 are measured with FI 3001 and returned to the B.L.

 Since this is practically the unique vent of the plant, it serves to eliminate from the process all the propane introduced with the fresh propylene.